 A. Our lessons run in semesters (usually 19 or 20 weeks) with our own calendar of open and closed day (check homepage for link).
 Using semester payments allows us to run our studio efficiently, but we are extremely easy to work with regarding absences and vacations.
 Emergencies aside, we cannot offer a makeup lesson or credit unless an absence is called in either in advance or by 10:00 AM the morning of the absence.
 Payments are cash or check only.
 We are flexible with setting up a split payment plan

-Q. My child is a beginner: What instrument is appropriate for his or her age?
+Q. My child is a beginner: What is the appropriate age to begin an instrument?

-A. Please see our Lesson Ages page.
+A. Ages 5-7 are the most popular age we see for piano ( late 3's and 4-year-olds do very well with an appropriate preschool program) and ukulele, while 8-10 are perfect for guitar or percussion.
 Please do stop in or give us a call to provide more info on your child, as physical size and mental maturity are both loopholes to every "rule of thumb" surrounding starting ages.

 *PLEASE STOP BY TO RECIEVE ALL INFO, RATES AND POLICIES.
 WE'D LOVE TO MEET YOU *